ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 		Output: 5 3 5
 				140714951152576 140714951152512 140714951152576

+		Explanation:
-		Explanation:  'c' is a copycat of 'b'
+		'a' is pointing towards id of '5'. c = b : 'c' is a copycat of 'b', so 'c' will point towards id of '5'.
+		b = 3 : Now, b is pointing towards id of '3'.
+		Hence the output.